 Autonomous work in the MSI facility is exclusively allowed after receiving a training by the facility staff.
 A training only applies for a selected microscope; autonomous usage of all microscopes is possible but, requires a separate training on every single setup.
 Users are not allowed to train newcomers.
 To schedule training, please contact the facility head.
 During training, future users will be informed about safety and booking regulation.If training is not successful or if the user does not comply with the rules of the facility, in particular safety rules, facility staff can ban individual users temporarily or permanently from the utilization of instrumentation or the facility.

 General rules for biosafety and lab safety are available in a separate document.
 Use of MSI services and infrastructure is restricted to material that is classified as safety level S1 (no infectious or hazardous material).

 All microscopes of the facility and the image analysis workstation are available to trained users around the clock (24/7).

-Instruments must be booked in advance via groupwise mailbox calendar and users must log usage in the provided paper logbooks, and report any error message/failure of functions that occur during their work.
+Instruments must be booked in advance via ppms management software, and users must log usage in the provided paper logbooks, too, report any error message/failure of functions that occur during their work.
 Problems with samples should not be recorded.

-Users cannot cancel their bookings; to modify or to delete a reserved slot, please send an email to the staff.
-Cancellation request within 24 hours before start of instrument time, does not guarantee that the staff receives the information in time.
-In this case or in emergency, as well as on weekends, please contact the staff by phone.
-If not cancelled, the booked instrument time will be charged.
-For BOKU users, the academia rate of the respective instrument will be charged!
+In case of emergency, as well as on weekends, please contact the staff by phone.
+If not cancelled in due time, the booked instrument time will be charged.
 Users who repeatedly do not log their slots will be banned from using the infrastructure.